needle-mirror/com.unity.cloud.gltfast/Documentation~/ExportRuntime.md

 # Runtime Export

-You can export individual GameObjects or entire scenes to glTF files at runtime.
+You can export individual GameObjects or entire scenes to glTF&trade; files at runtime.

 ## Include Required Shaders